pesarlankasaiteja/Rock-Paper-Scissors/README.md

 <h3>Steps Involved in the Code:</h3>
 Store the user's input:

-The user’s choice will be stored as an integer (0 for Rock, 1 for Paper, 2 for Scissors).
+The user’s choice will be stored as an integer (0 for Rock, 1 for Paper, 2 for Scissors).<br>
 Generate a random choice for the computer:

-Use the random module to generate a random integer between 0 and 2 for the computer's choice.
+Use the random module to generate a random integer between 0 and 2 for the computer's choice.<br>
 Compare choices to determine the winner:

-Compare the user's choice and the computer's choice based on the rules above to decide the result.
+Compare the user's choice and the computer's choice based on the rules above to decide the result.<br>
 Provide feedback:

 Display the corresponding ASCII art for Rock, Paper, or Scissors.